How to Grow Corn at Home: Easy Step-by-Step Guide for Beginners

 Pick corn early in the morning, when it’s cool, for the best flavor.
 This is especially true of sweet corn, which quickly loses its sweetness after harvesting if left too long.

-Check daily once silks turn brown and ears feel full.
+Check daily once the silks turn brown and the ears feel full.
 Harvest before frost or big storms hit to protect your crop.
 If you stagger plantings every 10–14 days, you’ll enjoy a steady supply rather than a single large harvest.

 How to remove ears